Inside: Learn what 17 an hour is how much a year, month, and day. Plus tips to budget your money. Don’t miss the ways to increase your income.

 You need to do is change your money mindset.

-This is what you say to yourself… Okay, this is my season a life right now.
-I have aspirations and goals to change how much I make, but for now, I am going to make sure that I am able to live on my 17 dollar per hour.
-No going into to debt for me.
+This is what you say to yourself… Okay, this is my season of life right now.
+I have aspirations and goals to change how much I make, but for now, I am going to make sure that I am able to live on my 17 dollars per hour.
+No going into debt for me.

-Yes, you can do it, and as you can see that it is possible with the sample budget for $17 per hour.
+Yes, you can do it, and as you can see that it is possible with the sample budget of $17 per hour.

 Living in a higher cost of living area would be more difficult.
 So, you may have to get a little creative.
 For example, you might have to have a roommate.
 Move to a lower cost of living area where rent is cheaper.